dreamportdev/Osdev-Notes/02_Architecture/04_GDT.md

 ## Using the GDT

 All the theory is great, but how to apply it?
-A simple example is outline just below, for a simple 64-bit long mode setup you'd need
+A simple example is outline just below, for a simple 64-bit long mode setup we'd need

 - Selector 0x00: null
 - Selector 0x08: kernel code (64-bit, ring 0)